-The Watch Commander shall prepare prior written authorization for the use of any force (15 CCR 1059).
-The written authorization shall include information that the subject was asked to provide the requisite specimen, sample or impression and refused, as well as the related court order authorizing the force.
+The Watch Commander or the on-duty authorized designee shall prepare prior written authorization for the use of any force (15 CCR 1059).
+The written authorization shall include information that the subject was asked to provide the requisite specimen, sample, or impression and refused, as well as the related court order authorizing the force.